satriahelmy/mlviz/README.md

 - **K-Nearest Neighbors** — select `K`, move the query point, and inspect the vote from the nearest neighbors.
 - **Linear SVM** — adjust the penalty `C`, view the decision boundary and margin, identify support vectors, and predict new points.
 - **Decision Tree** — select the maximum depth, build Gini-based splits, connect the data space to the tree view, and follow an inference path.
+- **AdaBoost** — train weighted decision stumps step by step, inspect misclassified observations and stump importance, then combine the stumps with a weighted vote.
 - **K-Means** — run the initialize → assign → update phases step by step, monitor WCSS and centroid movement, and try inference after convergence.

 Shared interface features: